Christopher Davies (Australian cricketer): SANFL General Manager of Football

 In October 2012, Davies resigned from his position as CEO of Woodville-West Torrens to take up the role of SANFL General Manager of Football.

 In July 2014, Davies made the bold decision to resign his position with the SANFL after not applying for the role of CEO of the SANFL following Leigh Whicker's retirement date being announced.
 Although the position was widely acknowledged as being his to take, he cited a want to move back into high performance sports administration at Club or team level.
 His two years at the SANFL had seen significant change within the SANFL with the admission of the Adelaide Crows Reserves team to the SANFL, a negotiated return of the SANFL competition to commercial television as well as wins at national competitions for the senior and junior SA state teams.

 Port Adelaide Football Club

 After being linked with the vacant positions of CEO of the Australian Cricketers' Association and High Performance Manager of the SACA, the Port Adelaide Football Club pulled off a coup with the announcement that Davies would replace existing General Manager of Football, Peter Rohde at the end of the 2014 season.
 This was seen as Port Adelaide Football Club Chairman David Koch living his mantra of the PAFC becoming an employer that talented individuals would choose to join.
-Davies departed the Port Adelaide Football Club at the end of the 2025 AFL season.
+Davies served as General Manager of Football at the Port Adelaide Football Club for a total of eleven years, then Davies departed the Port Adelaide Football Club at the end of the 2025 AFL season.
 Davies was then replaced by Ben Rutten as Port Adelaide Football Club General Manager of Football.